-- Flow rate and settings: Know the flow rates and settings you will need, as well as the kind of dosing your doctor recommends (continuous flow vs. pulse dosing) as that will narrow your choices of oxygen therapy devices.
+Know the flow rates and settings you will need, as well as the kind of dosing your doctor recommends (continuous flow vs. pulse dosing) as that will narrow your choices of oxygen therapy devices.

-- Time used: The amount of time and frequency with which you will be using your oxygen concentrator each day will influence your choice.
+The amount of time and frequency with which you will be using your oxygen concentrator each day will influence your choice.

-- Weight and dimensions: Consider the size and weight of your oxygen respiratory equipment, particularly if you intend to carry it with you frequently.
+Consider the size and weight of your oxygen respiratory equipment, particularly if you intend to carry it with you frequently.

 Inogen currently offers oxygen therapy equipment to meet a variety of needs.
 Let’s take a closer look at how each of our oxygen concentrators, and complementary respiratory treatment devices, can suit different lifestyles and requirements.

-- Inogen One G4: The Inogen One G4 is the smallest and most lightweight Inogen One model available, measuring about the size of a one-pound bag of coffee and weighing just 2.8 pounds.
-Offering three flow settings and up to 2.7 hours of battery life on setting 2 with a single battery, the Inogen One G4 still provides ample freedom in a very small package.
+The Inogen One G4 is the most compact and lightweight Inogen One model available: with a single battery measuring less than 6” long, 2.7” wide and 7.2” high and weighing just 2.8 pounds.
+With three flow settings and up to 2.7 hours of battery life on setting 2 with a single battery, the Inogen One G4 provides portability in a small package.
 You can also take advantage of the Inogen Connect App to help you monitor your unit, even on the go.
-If you lead an active lifestyle and prefer to use the lightest, most portable Inogen One model, the Inogen One G4 is an excellent choice for you.
+If you lead an active lifestyle and or prefer to use the lightest, portable Inogen One model, the Inogen One G4 may be an excellent choice for you.